The Regina Monologues

 "The Regina Monologues" is the fourth episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on November 23, 2003.
 It was directed by Mark Kirkland and was the final episode written by John Swartzwelder.
 The episode sees the Simpson family travel to the United Kingdom for vacation.
-There, they meet several celebrities including Tony Blair, Evan Marriott, Ian McKellen and J. K. Rowling, who all appear as themselves.
+There, they meet several celebrities including Tony Blair, Evan Marriott, Ian McKellen, and J. K. Rowling, who all appear as themselves.
 Later, Homer is arrested and locked in the Tower of London for accidentally crashing into the Queen's carriage.
 Meanwhile, Abraham Simpson journeys to find Edwina, his long lost love, who is voiced by Jane Leeves.

 Plot

 Mr. Burns withdraws a $1000 bill from an ATM, but he drops it and an updraft carries it away to the Simpsons' house, where it is found by Bart and Milhouse.
 Marge makes Bart and Homer put up fliers so that the person who lost the bill can reclaim it.
 No one can describe it correctly, so Lisa suggests that they spend the money on something for Marge.
 Marge desires a dream vacation, but decides against this because Homer always manages to ruin any trip they go on.
 After realizing he can make money from the bill, Bart displays it in a museum in his tree house.
 Mr. Burns visits and reclaims his money, forcing Bart to close his museum.
 However, Bart has made over $3000 from the museum, so he reconsiders Lisa's suggestion and decides to spend the money on a vacation for Marge.
 Grampa suggests they go to Britain, where he hopes to meet his long-lost love, Edwina.
 During World War II, he made love to her the night before he was shipped out to the front lines on D-Day (having been unaware that he actually was).

-Upon their arrival in London, the family is greeted by the Prime Minister, Tony Blair, whom Homer mistakes for Mr. Bean.
+Upon their arrival in London, the family is greeted by the then Prime Minister, Tony Blair, whom Homer mistakes for Mr. Bean.
 They visit London's tourist attractions, and later meet J. K. Rowling and Ian McKellen.
 Grampa tries to contact Edwina, whilst Bart and Lisa go on a "sugar rush" after discovering the joys of British candy.
 Homer and Marge rent a Mini Cooper and start to drive around London, but get stuck on the roundabout at Hyde Park Corner.
 After literally driving in circles for hours, Homer decides to break out of it, plows straight through the gates of Buckingham Palace and slams into Queen Elizabeth II's horse-drawn carriage, and is beaten by the Foot Guards.